-The 75th quartile value of the sand and gravel CWS probabilistic network wells in N.E.
-IL show a 35 percent increase in concentration compared to the state wide ambient value in the CWS probabilistic network.
-In addition, as suspected there are not significant differences between network wells in the Silurian and N.E.
-IL since the majority of the Silurian Dolomite aquifer is in N.E.
-IL.
+The 75th quartile value of the sand and gravel CWS probabilistic network wells in Northeastern Illinois show a 35 percent increase in chloride concentration compared to the state wide ambient value in the CWS probabilistic network.
+Furthermore, as suspected there are not significant differences between the network wells in the Silurian Dolomite and Northeastern Illinois since the majority of the Silurian aquifer occurs in this portion of the state.